Early Childhood Program Faculty

 Aftercare Coordinator

-The ECC is a place where we foster trusting partnerships with our families.
+The Early Childhood Program is a place where we foster trusting partnerships with our families.
 If you ask our parents, they will tell you that we truly know their children.
 Our program offers an unique environment where children are inspired to play and explore.
 When kids feel nurtured, they will take risks, learn and grow.
 Whether building with recycled materials, writing a collaborative class book, or snowshoeing around our campus, our students are engaged and intrinsically motivated.
 Most importantly, we like to have fun!